SummaryAn overview of all the Tachyon features and enhancements.

-Tachyon provides a Tachyon Setup wizard that installs all the separate parts of the Tachyon Platform using their individual installers.
-It is used to validate a server prior to running the installers, and supports a range of configurations as described in Design Considerations: Tachyon Setup configuration choices.
+Tachyon provides a Tachyon Setup that installs all of the separate parts of the Tachyon Platform using their individual installers.
+It is used to validate a server prior to running the installers, and supports a range of configurations as described in Design Considerations - Tachyon Setup configuration choices.

-1E Client installers are also provided for Windows and packages for supported non-Windows OS.
+Tachyon Agent installation packages are also provided for Windows and for supported non-Windows OS.

 The Explorer application gives you the ability to investigate, remediate issues and manage operations across all your endpoints in real-time.
 For more information please refer to the Using Explorer section of this documentation.